domeepc/ARSandbox/README.md

 ![Water tab](docs/images/panel-water.png)

-Water speed, step budget and attenuation are live too.
+Water speed, step budget and attenuation are live too, along with a **Drain water** button that empties the simulated water table on demand.
 If the simulation cannot keep up it says so once every few seconds and tells you which knob to turn:

 ```
 Water simulation is behind by 0.018 s per frame; raise waterMaxSteps
 (currently 50) or lower waterTableSize in SARndbox.cfg
 ```

+Every slider on these two tabs, and the sea level offset in the Calibration tab, survives both closing the panel and restarting the sandbox itself — the panel remembers its own slider positions and resends them once it reconnects, and the sandbox separately saves the same values to `LiveSettings.cfg` so a kiosk-style launch that never opens the panel keeps whatever was last tuned.

 ---